jef4490/rj/README.md

 This is a band site for Ransom Jones

-Ransom Jones is a classic rock band in South Easth Michigan
+Ransom Jones is a classic rock band in South Easth Michigan.
+This site will use html, css, and react.js primarily